The Book of One Thousand and One Nights

 Notes from Xah Lee

-Sir Richard Burton's translation is the second uncensored translation. (first is by John Payne)
+Sir Richard Burton's translation is a most elaborate and uncensored translation.

 The Arabian Nights has origin in India, and is collected stories from years 700 AD onward.
 Stories are continuously added and edited from different Middle East countries and Egypt.
 So, there is really no one true Arabian Nights nor a sense of “complete” version.